 If the design requires, protective cover layers may be applied on both sides of 2 layer flexible PCB.

-Though, the manufacturers do not miss applying a protective cover film or coating.
+However, the manufacturers do not miss applying a protective cover film or coating.

 2 Layer Flexible PCB